I need your help. I started putting together a list of the artists,

 C. Dubb and I go back and forth at least three times a day

-out what the mission and vision for this non
+trying to hammer out what the mission and vision for this non

 profit will be and each day we get closer.